► C4 Cactus goes more mainstream

 Lots of comfort, yes, but does the C4 Cactus handle?

 Even before you get very far, you’ll enjoy the sensation of sinking into those Advanced Comfort seats.
 They use a new high-density foam that’s 15mm thicker than that used on the original Cactus, and allow you to sink right in, Citroen CX-style.
 But as the miles flow by, the smooth ride really does make its presence felt – insulation from rough surfaces is really rather impressive.
-The edges of speed humps and other big irregularities are chiselled off very impressively.
+The edges of speed humps and other big irregularities are chiselled off very impressively, as the new dampers smooth off the worst corrugation British roads throw up.

-As for the handling, does it matter in a family car?
+As for the handling, does it really matter in a family car like the Cactus?
 Well, yes.
 And despite the soft ride in a straight line, once you get used to the above-average lateral body movement, it does corner very effectively indeed.
-On flowing bends, it grips admirably – once you learn to roll it gently into corners instead of throwing it in – and there’s plenty of mid-bend poise.
+On flowing bends, the Citroen grips admirably – once you learn to roll it gently into corners instead of throwing it in – and there’s plenty of mid-bend poise.
 The steering lacks feel and precision, but once acclimatised to this, and the relatively slow lock, you’ll find it faithful and untaxing to drive at a reasonable lick.

 Sporting?
 Not a hope.
 But capable, very capable.
 As we say, it drives like a Citroen should – which means it demands understanding to drive effortlessly quickly, and you’ll either love it or hate it.
 Which does beg the question that if Citroen wants to grow its market share, is this the right car to help meet that aim?